 A DEXA Scan is a non-invasive and painless test that focuses on the bone density of two primary areas — your spine and your hips.
 The dual-energy X-ray absorptiometry (DEXA) scan takes about 10 to 20 minutes.
 During this procedure, you’ll be on an open X-ray table.
 To ensure that the test is accurate, try to be as still as possible.
 The scanner produces one high-energy beam and one low-energy beam.
 Because these beams measure the number of X-rays that pass through your bones, your doctor can use them to determine the density of your bones.

-The results produced are called your T-score They are based on how your bone density compares to that of a healthy 30-year-old.
-This variable is used because that’s the age when bones are typically the strongest.
+The results produced are called your T-score.
+They are based on how your bone density compares to that of a healthy 30-year-old; this variable is used because that’s the age when bones are typically the strongest.

 A T-score of:

 Your diet is a good place to start when making changes that support stronger bones.
-The two components that you want to be especially aware of are your calcium intake and your vitamin D intake.
+The two components you want to be especially aware of are your calcium intake and your vitamin D intake.
 While adding foods that are high in these elements to your diet might seem like a no-brainer, taking a supplement could also be a good idea.
-This is especially true if you don’t eat dairy and/or if you aren’t out in the sun very much.
+This is especially true if you don’t eat dairy and/or aren’t out in the sun very much.

 Some women prefer to take supplements in case they aren’t getting the necessary elements from their diet.
-Others simply find that it saves times to add a supplement to their daily routine.
+Others simply find that it saves time to add a supplement to their daily routine.
 There are a number of posters in the PrimeWomen community who swear by the following supplements: